 Monitoring and Rebalancing

-Regularly review your investment portfolio to ensure it aligns with your goals and risk tolerance.
-Rebalancing involves adjusting the weightings of your portfolio’s assets to maintain your desired asset allocation.
-For example, if your target allocation is 60% stocks and 40% bonds, and market movements shift this to 70% stocks and 30% bonds, you would sell some stocks and buy some bonds to restore the balance.
+Strive to always review your investment portfolio and think whether or not it coincides with your goals and risk tolerance.
+Rebalance!
+Adjust the asset weight in your portfolio in order to most closely match up with your desired asset allocation.
+For example, if your overall asset mix is 60% stock/40% bond, but due to market movements, it becomes 70% stock/30% bond, you would sell some stocks and buy some bonds to reset the proper proportions.

 Avoiding Common Mistakes